swennemans/building-your-own-reactjs/02-building_basic_vdom/07-component-class.md

 code we *should* have at this point. can be found [here](../appendix/02-code_component_class.md)

 Awesome!
 We've now introduced components and can also pass props.
-But, we're not utilizing the Components as we should, we introduced `Components`.
+But, we're not utilizing the Components as we should, we introduced them for their powers..

+Let's take a look at state.